PEOPLE

 Postgraduate Training

-IRTA Fellowship, National Institutes of Health/National Institute of Allery and Infectious Diseases, 1988-1991
+IRTA Fellow, National Institutes of Health/National Institute of Allery and Infectious Diseases, 1988-91

-Staff Fellowship, National Institutes of Health/National Institute of Allergy and Infectious Diseases, 1991-1991
+Staff Fellow, National Institutes of Health/National Institute of Allergy and Infectious Diseases, 1991

 Awards and Honors